 You’ll likely be handing keys over to a real estate agent or landlord on the day of your move.
 Ensure you’ve collected all the keys before you need them and put them somewhere they won’t get accidentally packed up.
 Don’t forget about garage door openers or your mail key.

 With everything packed up in your home, remember to take photos of the walls, floors and surfaces.
 If you are a renter, this is essential.
 You’ll now have proof that you left your home in good condition should anything happen after you vacate the premises.

 Think of tomorrow as an excursion day.
 Buy or prepare some fruit, sandwiches, snacks and drinks that don’t require cutlery or napkins to eat.

 If you’ve followed this list, there shouldn’t be anything left to do tomorrow except physically move.
 Get to bed early so that you’re up and awake at a reasonable time on moving day.

 We make moving home easy.
-At Wise Move, you’ll get access to all New Zealand's moving companies on one easy to use platform.
+At Wise Move, you’ll get access to all of New Zealand's moving companies on one easy-to-use platform.
 Get the best quote and keep delivery costs down, no matter where you’re moving.
 Book your moving service across New Zealand now.

 Please notify us of any violations.
 This information will be kept confidential and shared only with Wise Move.